itsdfish/TrueAndErrorModels.jl/docs/src/index.md

 ## Key Features

+1. Provides macros that generate models and methods based on experimental design.
+2. Provides convienence functions for tables and plotting.
+3. Integrates with many Julia ecosystems.

 ## Ecosystem Integration

 One of the most valuable benefits of TrueAndErrorModels.jl is its seemless integration with the Julia ecosystem.
 Key examples include